 Once you are properly hooked up, you are ready to take the next step.
 Make sure that the cord is plugged in snugly and that there is very little wiggle room.
 Also make sure that you have plugged into the right audio port.
 It should be labeled “audio out”.
 Then you can turn the equipment back on and test the audio.

 The best way to do this is to simply try and play a video with sound on the projector.
 If you can hear it, great!
-You have successfully hooked up your speakers to your projector.
+You have successfully hooked up your speakers to your projector and ready for family movie night.
 If you can’t, then you might need to do some troubleshooting to figure out what went wrong.

 The first thing to do if you are having a connection problem and your audio isn’t playing is to go through some of the most common errors.
 First, make sure that both devices are powered on.
 Can’t have any sound if the speakers aren’t plugged in!
 This seems obvious, but it happens to a lot of people, especially if they are very busy and have a lot going on at the moment.